The Lands

 The Monarchy of Mount Hammer

-Ruler: The King or Queen of Mount Hammer and the Iron Mountains
+Ruler: The King or Queen of the Iron Mountains

 Subjects: All Karumgar (Mountain Dwarves) and all Holemgar (Hill Dwarves) residing in Mount Hammer and the Iron Mountains

 Notes: This homeland of the Karumgar (Mountain Dwarves) was established by an expedition of Dwarves from the Seven Hills.
 It is now the only homeland of the Dwarves and is therefore inhabited by both Karumgar and Holemgar exiles (Hill Dwarves) from the Seven Hills.
 The ruler is the eldest child of the preceding monarch.
-The current ruler is King Baldarin Stonedelver.
+The current ruler is King Boldizar Stonedelver.
 His family only marry with members of the Karumgar or Holemgar nobility.
-The nobility however regularly marry with commoners so class distinctions are somewhat hazy (in fact one popular saying among the Karumgar is that “we are all gentry in Mount Hammer!”).
-Indeed it seems that pretty much every Dwarvish family in the Iron Mountains has members that fall into the several classes of labourers, artisans, merchants, military, clergy, and nobility.
+The nobility however regularly marry with commoners so there is class mobility (in fact one popular saying among the Karumgar is that 'we are all gentry in Mount Hammer!').
+Indeed it seems that pretty much every Dwarvish household in the Iron Mountains has members that fall into the several classes of labourers, artisans, merchants, military, clergy, and nobility.
 This makes for a cohesive society in which the ‘horizontal integration’ of societal class is intersected at all levels by the ‘vertical integration’ of family relations.
+These various statra are reflected in a central council - The Kern - with whom the monarch must consult.
+Connectivity is even represented by a throne-topped funicular that can visit several terrace levels of the city.

 NARTELLFAR